 Any country capable of making a power plant boiler that won't explode can make, install, and maintain the necessary carbon capture equipment.

-different ways to help you get your mind around how Direct Air Capture of CO2 works
+Several different ways to help you get your mind around how Direct Air Capture

 (Below) Direct Air Capture of CO2's Chemistry Elements

 The above suggests it will take the heat energy of a 50 Watt light bulb running one hour to pull one 44 gram mol of CO2 from the air.
 When you add in the associated equipment not included here, such as fans and pumps, 60 Watt-hours per mol is probably wildly optimistic.